 The vehicle force is applied to a small area of the bridge and can be reasonable approximated as a point load.

 In summary, amplification factors determined with displacement will be greater than those determined from strain (or stress or moment) due to the distribution of load from the mass loading that is ignored in static analysis.
-Therefore, experimentally determined displacement amplification factors will be a more conservative measure of dynamic amplification, but strain amplification factors remain adequate as strain responses more directly measure the stress experienced by the bridge.
+Therefore, experimentally determined displacement amplification factors are a more conservative measure of dynamic amplification, but strain amplification factors remain adequate as strain responses more directly measure the stress experienced by the bridge.

 Operational Monitoring

-Often operational monitoring, whereby bridge response is recorded during normal operation, is the cheapest method and least disturbing to traffic and provides responses to typical loading conditions.
+Often operational monitoring, whereby bridge response is recorded during normal operation, is most cost-effective method (since it is least disturbing to traffic) and provides responses to typical loading conditions.
 Members that are expected to experience the largest responses as well as those suspected to have the least reserve capacity should be instrumented.
-Sensors should be carefully selected based on required response, range, accuracy, etc. This study is principally interested in material level responses (i.e. stress).
-Strain is directly related to stress and thus strain gauges are preferred for measuring dynamic amplification.
-Displacement gauges can also be used but may overestimate amplification as discussed previously (Part 1).
+Sensors should be carefully selected based on required response, range, accuracy, frequency, etc. This study is principally interested in material level responses (i.e. stress).
+Strain is directly related to stress (for linear materials) and thus strain gauges are preferred for measuring dynamic amplification.
+Displacement gauges can also be used but may overestimate amplification as discussed previously (Part 1) for cases where the DAFs are employed within static analysis that ignore the mass force associated with the vibrating bridge.
 Acceleration gauges may be used to estimate displacement if they remain accurate at frequencies near zero.
 This requirement is true of any gauge chosen but is more likely to be an issue with capacitive accelerometers.

 The process of determining dynamic amplification from operational responses has been already detailed by other researchers.
-Regardless of the exact method used, the data is filtered to remove high frequency content leaving behind the content associated with quasi-static loading.
+Regardless of the exact method used, the data is filtered to remove high frequency content leaving behind an estimate of the content associated with quasi-static loading.
 The dynamic amplification is then estimated by computing the ratio of the maximum of the original data to the maximum of the filtered data.
 Multiple vehicle events should be examined as the degree of dynamic amplification may vary significantly for different vehicles.
 A demonstration of this process can be found in the case study presented in the first part.

 The filter parameters should be selected such that the pass-band upper limit is less than the first natural frequency but greater than the frequency of loading.
-In reality, some loading events occur faster than the first natural frequency of the structure.
+In reality, some loading events occur at higher frequencies than the first natural frequency of the structure.
 In these cases, the filtered response under-estimates static response, subsequently resulting in an over-estimation of amplification.
 This problem is mitigated by the large mass of the bridge which resists rapid motion but is always an inherent source of error when estimating static response from operational responses.
-Furthermore, it is unlikely that the “worst-case” scenario occurred during the record interval and thus the estimated amplification can be non-conservative but can be appropriate for operational limit states and is a valuable approximation for assessing in-service performance.
+Furthermore, it is unlikely that a “worst-case” scenario occurred during the record interval and thus the estimated amplification can be non-conservative but can be appropriate for operational limit states and is a valuable approximation for assessing in-service performance.

 Load Testing